Bringing payment confirmations to the whole SWIFT community

 That means that every eligible institution will need to be able to update the Tracker when a payment has been credited to the end beneficiary, rejected or transferred outside of the SWIFT network.

 To help you on this journey, we have a number of automated and manual ways you can confirm your payments.

-[Webinar] The ways to confirming paymentsRegister now
+[Webinar] How to confirm your paymentsRegister now

-Already a gpi member?
+Already a SWIFT gpi member?

 5 ways to confirm